mrobinson2/ai-explainers/README.md

 # AI Explainers

-Plain-language explainers and high-resolution visuals on practical AI architecture and agent patterns, written for IT leaders, architects, engineers, and security teams.
-Each article is self-contained Markdown with print-ready diagrams (PNG + PDF), free to read, download, and reuse with attribution.
+Plain-language explainers on practical AI architecture and agent patterns, written for IT leaders, architects, engineers, and security teams.
+Each article is self-contained Markdown free to read, download, and reuse with attribution.

-New explainers are added over time — this repo is the canonical home for the full-resolution versions of the visuals shared on LinkedIn.
+New explainers are added over time - this repo is the canonical home for the full-resolution versions of the visuals shared on LinkedIn.

 ## Contents